Izenda7Series/IzendaSassStarterkit/README.md

 2. Extract and copy files from the SASS.zip into static folder.

 ## Getting Started
-1. Pull packages by run 'yarn' or 'npm install' from command line.
+1. Pull packages by run yarn from command line.

 2. Alter SASS source code in the static folder.

-3. Run 'yarn build:dev' (or 'npm build:prod' for production quality) to compile.
+3. Run 'yarn build:dev' (or 'yarn build:prod' for production quality) to compile.

 4. Your result is located in dist/development (or dist/production) folder.
 Please ignore tempEntryPoint.js(.map) files.